 Dyson’s fifth year at Michigan got off to a terrible start when he broke his foot in the season opener against Boston College.
 He missed three games, but came back to start seven more games and finished with eight starts for the season.
 Matt added another letter to his collection.
 Once again, Michigan finished with an overall record of 8-4-0 and went 5-3-0 in the Big Ten Conference.
 A healthy Dyson probably played the best game of his career against Colorado State University in the 1994 Holiday Bowl.
 He was named Defensive Player of the game for his efforts.

 Matt Dyson’s had an excellent career in Ann Arbor from 1990 to 1994.
 In addition to making twenty-nine starts and earning four varsity letters, he was a proud member of three Big Ten Championship teams.
-Dyson made a total of 124-tackles, had 2 pass break-ups, recovered 1 fumble and picked off one pass.
+During his career, Matt Dyson made 124-tackles, had 2 pass break-ups, recovered 1 fumble and picked off one pass.

 Matt Dyson was drafted by the Oakland Raiders in 1995, but had a very short NFL career.
 He went on to a successful stint as a high school coach in Virginia.
 Matt Dyson has been the Head Football Coach at George Mason University since 2008.